 Artichokes are often steamed, braised, sauteed, boiled or fried.
-For your beloved dog, it’s best to feed it to them raw.
-They won’t be missing out on a delicious recipe, promise.
+For your dog, it’s best to feed it raw.
+They won’t be missing out on a delicious recipe.
 Just keep it simple!
-Besides, consuming an artichoke raw means your dog will get the maximum nutritional benefit possible.

-Just cut off and get rid of the outer leaves.
-Then you are ready to cut it up for your dog so they can safely chow down.
-Try to get a freshly picked one.
-You can tell it’s fresh if the artichoke makes a squeaky sound when it’s squeezed.
+Try to get a freshly picked artichoke.
+You can tell it’s fresh if it makes a squeaky sound when it’s squeezed.

 Conclusion on Artichokes